ivikramsahu/100daysofcode-golang/Day1/README.md

 Since the projects didn't give you a complete overview of any programming languages, it is necessary to get brushed up from scratch... and that thinking made me start with the #100daysofcode challenge for GOlang.

-I hope the you can relate the challenge now!
+I hope now you can relate the challenge!

-## 💻 What's the purpose of golang (a new language)
+So Let's begin with a simple and most freqently asked question that is...

-## Why Golang project started?
+How it(Golang) started?, from where? and why would we require this Language...
+So story is going to be interesting now..

-## why was Golang created?
+## History behind Golang...

-## Success Stories
+About Ten to twelve years ago(2007), A team of three geek started with a project